Ekaterina Kotrikadze: Career

 In 2012, after the closure of the FIC channel, she accepted RTVi's invitation to become head of the information service and form the channel's editorial policy.
 In 2016, after Alexey Pivovarov joined the channel as general producer and editor-in-chief, she was appointed deputy editor-in-chief.

 In February 2018, she accused Leonid Slutsky, a member of the Russian State Duma from the Liberal Democratic Party, of sexual harassment.

 In April 2019, she was invited as a speaker on the topic of the safety of journalists at the international journalism festival in Perugia, Italy.

 In June 2020, she went on maternity leave, and later left RTVi.

 Since September 2020, she has been a host of the TV Rain channel.

+Political persecution

+On October 28, 2022, Russian Ministry of Justice included Kotrikadze in its "foreign agents" for her political activity and accused her of receiving funding by Ukraine.

+On July 18, 2025, Russian Investigative Committee opened a criminal case against Kotrikadze for "fakes about the Russian army" and "non-fulfillment of duties of a foreign agent".
+On September 5, Kotrikadze was placed on the Russian criminal wanted list.
+On October 5, Kotrikadze was added to Rosfinmonitoring's list of terrorists and extremists.

 Personal life

 Ekaterina Kotrikadze's first husband was Egor Kuroptev.
-Her second husband was Alexey Zyunkin and the couple have a son, David.
+Her second husband was Alexey Zyunkin and the couple have a son.

 In 2019, she married Russian journalist Tikhon Dzyadko.
-They have a son, Misha.